namharuma/Mail2Telegram/readme/README_EN.md

 Mail2Telegram monitors email accounts and forwards new messages to Telegram chats in real-time.
 Extended features support extracting email verification codes and sending them to the clipboard.

->**Note:** Due to Microsoft's changes to the Outlook connection method, users need to configure several settings, making the process quite cumbersome.
-As a result, Outlook email cannot be used in this project.
-You can set up email forwarding to another email address as an alternative.

 ## 📋 Table of Contents
 - [Quick Start](#quick-start)